SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 ## How?
 Using selenium and beautifulsoup.

+We use selenium to simulate the user session on the browser.
+BeautifulSoup is used to parse the html content from the page source, and extract what we exactly need.

 ## Installation
 Set up a virtual environment.(virtualenv needs to be present in your system.)
 ```